 “If it bleeds, we can kill it.”
 That’s the promise Dutch (Arnold Schwarzenegger) makes to his special operations team in the 1987 movie, “Predator.”
 True to his word, the Predator bled and subsequently died.
-Horror film villains who also bled and died include the Xenomorph from the “Alien” franchise and Ghostface from the “Scream” series.
+Horror movie villains who also bled and died include the Xenomorph from the “Alien” franchise and Ghostface from the “Scream” series.

 1. Jason Voorhees